tyrell/control-things-from-the-internet/README.md

 6. Load index.html either directly in the web browser to test that everything communicates with each other.
 Once verified, host it on the Internet.

 ## How to run as a Docker container
-1. Install Docker on your raspberry pi (I have documented my work flow at https://gist.github.com/tyrell/2963c6b121f79096ee0008f5a47cf347)
+1. Install Docker on your raspberry pi.
+I have documented my work flow at https://gist.github.com/tyrell/2963c6b121f79096ee0008f5a47cf347 .
-2. docker run -dti --privileged tyrell/control-things-from-the-internet:rpi-latest
+2. `docker run -dti --privileged tyrell/control-things-from-the-internet:rpi-latest`

 TIP: Head over to https://hub.docker.com/r/tyrell/control-things-from-the-internet to find the Docker repository for my images.
+I usually TAG my images as rpi-latest and x86-latest, the two main platforms I run containers in.

 ### Setup a cron job to restart the container after a reboot
 1. sudo crontab -e
 2. Add the following line to the file and save

-`@reboot /bin/bash /<where-you-cloned-the-git-repo>/control-things-from-the-internet.sh 2> /<where-you-cloned-the-git-repo>/cron_errors.log`
+`@reboot /bin/bash /<where-you-cloned-the-git-repo>/scripts/control-things-from-the-internet.sh 2> /<where-you-cloned-the-git-repo>/cron_errors.log`

 ## How to run as a Node-RED flow
 1. Install Node-RED on your Raspberry Pi.